Preliminary Conference Schedule - Subject to Change

 - S.G., New York

-Camaraderie & Celebration
+Camaraderie, Networking & Celebration

 At our business meetings, we not only attend to the business of the day, we recognize those who have achieved professional recognition in the field.
+We seek to learn what challenges may face us next.
+We are just as eager to hear from emerging professionals as we are to hear from the recognized experts.

-Each annual conference ends with an award banquet where we celebrate Lifetime Achievements as well as up and coming voices.
+Each annual conference ends with an award banquet where we celebrate Lifetime Achievements as well as up-and-coming voices.
 We have been extremely fortunate over the years to hear from a number of distinguished speakers at our banquets who have given luscious, inspiring presentations to send us energetically on our way.